 The Rev / Ball Motion Trainer is approximately 13" x 9 " x 2" and weighs about 7 lbs.
 The industrial rollers are very durable.

-All products are handmade by Eileen's Bowling Buddy, LLC in our shop in Denver, Colorado.
+All products are handmade by Eileen's Bowling Buddy, LLC in our shop in Tarpon Springs, FL.
 We are not mass producing our products, we hand pour and color each item.
 Because of this, you may find that your device has a dot or streak of color you weren't expecting, or small imperfections that are non impacting to the performance of the product.
 We like to call these the "character" that makes your device one-of-a-kind!

 All orders usually ship within 1 week.
 If order volumes are high, it could take longer for your product to ship.